ainabjerke/home_decor/README.md

 URL: https://jolly-wisp-8ff9cf.netlify.app/

 You can now play around on the website.
-Viewing products
+Viewing products.

 ### How to start the project locally